Search

 Lead in drinking water

 You should always drink water from the cold water tap in the kitchen as this is almost certainly connected to the cold water mains supply.
-Do not use water from the hot tap for drinking or cooking, do not use water from the hot tap for making baby formula.
+Do not use water from the hot tap for drinking or cooking or for making baby formula.

-If you suspect you have lead pipes, Fife Council encourage you to take further action to establish whether lead is present and to take steps to replace them.
-In the short term, you should implement some precautionary measures to protect your health such as letting the cold tap run for a few minutes before you use it, especially if you’ve been away for a while.
+If you suspect you have lead pipes, we encourage you to take further action to establish whether lead is present and to take steps to replace them.
+In the short term, you should implement some precautionary measures to protect your health.
+Let the cold tap run for a few minutes before you use it, especially if you’ve been away for a while.

-If you have a concern about the level of lead in your cold water supply, you can email us at bss.info@fife.gov.uk to request a test for your water supply.
+If you have a concern about the level of lead in your cold water supply, and your water is supplied from the public mains, please contact Scottish Water to arrange a test for your water supply.

 Information on the health effects of exposure to lead can be found on the NHS Inform website.